 Does anyone know what engineering is?
 Let's come up with a class definition of what engineering is and what engineers do.
 Engineering is defined as inventing and building things for the benefit of society.
 So, engineers work in many different fields to create new products and improve existing products to make better the lives of people.
 As they are creating such products, engineers use the engineering design process to develop their ideas and inventions.

-The engineering design process involves six basic steps.
+The engineering design process involves seven basic steps.
 The idea behind the process is such that once the first design is built, the product can be further improved by restarting the process.
 The steps in the design process are listed below.
 (Write steps on the board or use the Design Process Overhead.)

 Design Process Steps

-- Build-test-refine the design.
+- Research the Problem

 - Provide only positive comments (no negative comments are allowed at this stage of the design process).